 The problem is that for people with small amounts under $50,000 or God forbid under $25,000 or even under $5,000, making 10% per year or even 20%-30% per year** (which would make you a legend on Wall Street if you managed large amounts of money) doesn’t do you much good until you compound all that growth and you MIGHT become a millionaire by the time you’re Warren Buffett’s age!

-That’s no fun, my topstudents and I became millionaires in our 20s and 30s…that is fun!
+That’s no fun, my top trading challenge students and I became millionaires in our 20s and 30s**…that is fun!

-So for me as a teacher looking to create more millionaire like this guy who has now gone from a few thousand to $3+ million in 4 years), it’s IMPERATIVE that I show the differences of big account vs. small account trading and why Wall Street’s strategies, and their favorite scalable, leverage loving niches like Forex, should be totally irrelevant to people looking to grow their accounts exponentially within a few years with little risk and, more importantly, with the odds on your side if you study reliable patterns like THESE for going long and THESE for going short.students (
+So for me as a teacher looking to create more millionaire trading challenge students (like this guy who has now gone from a few thousand to $3+ million in 4 years**), it’s IMPERATIVE that I show the differences of big account vs. small account trading and why Wall Street’s strategies, and their favorite scalable, leverage loving niches like Forex, should be totally irrelevant to people looking to grow their accounts within a few years, and more importantly, with the odds on your side if you study reliable patterns like THESE for going long and THESE for going short.

 Mind you, for me it hasn’t been easy trading with such a small account after you’ve made millions**, your ego doesn’t like it, the industry doesn’t like it (and they’ll let you know about their distaste often), and you’ll often question yourself why you’re working so hard for such small trading profits when you know the strategy is solid and can make you so much more if you only took bigger positions with a bigger account.